-It is a sac-like structure that stores urine until micturition (expelling urine from the body).
+It is a sac-like structure that stores urine until micturition.
+The Process Of Urination or expelling urine from the body.

 It is a tube-like structure that extends from the urinary bladder and helps in expelling urine outside the body.
 It is usually shorter in females and longer in males.

 Besides the above mentioned excretory organs, humans have other excretory organs as well.
 These excretory organs include:

 Skin is known to be the largest organ in the human body.
 It contains sweat glands and the sebaceous glands.
 The sweat glands produce sweat which contains sodium chloride, amino acids, water, and glucose.
 The sebaceous glands excrete excess fat such as sterol and wax.